heiko1234/data_science_tutorials/predictive_maintenance_hd/README.md

 Here i will have a deeper look into these data to improve my prediction skills and make a better model than in your workshop. :)

+I did and therefor i like to have the way to do it as a walk through tutorial.

 Data to predict failures a week in advance are labeled with a suffix: